Ancient Egyptian medicine: Practices

 Egyptians had some knowledge of human anatomy.
 For example, in the classic mummification process, mummifiers knew how to insert a long hooked implement through a nostril, breaking the thin bone of the braincase and removing the brain, but more commonly created a hole in the back of the head so that the brain and other fluids could drain from the foramen magnum.
 They also had a general idea that inner organs are in the body cavity.
 They removed the organs through a small incision in the left groin.
 Whether this knowledge was passed down to the practitioners is unknown; yet it did not seem to have had any impact on their medical theories.

 Egyptian physicians were aware of the existence of the pulse and its connection to the heart.
 The author of the Smith Papyrus even had a vague idea of the cardiac system.
 However, he did not know about blood circulation and deemed it unimportant to distinguish between blood vessels, tendons, and nerves.
 They developed their theory of "channels" that carried air, water, and blood to the body by analogies with the River Nile; if it became blocked, crops became unhealthy.
 They applied this principle to the body: If a person was unwell, they would use laxatives to unblock the "channels".

 The oldest written text mentioning enemas is the Ebers Papyrus and many medications were administered using enemas.
 One of the many types of medical specialists was an Iri, the Shepherd of the Anus.

 Many of their medical practices were effective, such as the surgical procedures given in the Edwin Smith papyrus.
 Mostly, the physicians' advice for staying healthy was to wash and shave the body, including under the arms, to prevent infections.
 They also advised patients to look after their diet, and avoid foods such as raw fish or other animals considered to be unclean.

+Imhotep: The Healer and God of Medicine

+The Egyptians also held spiritual beliefs that influenced their medical practices.
+They attributed certain ailments to gods, demons, and spirits with supernatural powers, and one of their most revered deities was Imhotep, the god of medicine and healing.
+Imhotep was known for his extensive knowledge in fields like astronomy, philosophy, architecture, poetry, and medicine.
+He made significant observations in medical practices, particularly in surgery and natural remedies.
+Revered as a “Healer of the sick,” he gained a reputation for his compassionate care toward the ill, and at least three temples were built in his honor.
+These temples are now important archaeological sites that demonstrate Imhotep’s influence on medicine.